yudataguy/random-thoughts/content/articles/japan-it-background.md

-# Some Background on Japan's IT Industry
+Title:Some Background on Japan's IT Industry
 Date: 2024-07-27 08:09
 Author: samu
 Tags: Japan, Startup